 According to FMI’s Prefab and Modular Construction Survey, over 30% of contractors in the U.S. are implementing modular construction into their commercial projects, and that number is growing every year.
 In their publication, “A New Era for Modular Design and Construction,” Sabine Hoover and Jay Snyder argue that offsite construction “is emerging as a critical method for delivering products faster, safer and cheaper in today’s labor-constrained E&C [engineering and construction] environment.”

 Recent statistics and analysis of the industry’s market share bear this out.
-The modular construction market is projected to grow from approximately 92 billion dollars in 2018 to an estimated 130 billion dollars by 2023 at a compound annual growth rate of 7%.
+The modular construction market is projected to grow to an estimated 130 billion dollars by 2023 at a compound annual growth rate of 7%.
 This growth is due in part to the increased demand for complex structures at reasonable rates, especially in the field of healthcare and government.
 Even commercial retailers can benefit from this type of construction.
 There’s a marked rise in demand for sustainable structures at affordable rates of construction; that’s why the prefab market is projected for growth according to Market Watch.

 As leaders in the industry, Porta-King is a believer in the advantages of off-site construction.
 The benefits are clear: Prefabrication techniques offer speed, quality control, cost advantages, and versatility over traditional construction.

-4 Benefits of Off-Site Construction: Speed, Cost, Quality Control and Versatility
+The Benefits of Modular Construction: Speed, Cost, Quality Control and Versatility

 One major reason construction companies are choosing prefabricated and modular structures is speed of installation.
 At Porta-King, we build components off-site in a controlled environment, free from weather or other obstacles that commonly interfere with the workflow on construction sites.
 Weather, in particular, can also have an adverse effect on construction materials that are being stored for later use.
 By avoiding these obstacles, we are able to reduce production times with more consistent quality in the modular and prefabricated components we produce.
 Ultimately, this ensures better quality control in the final product.
 Plus, the speed in which our products can be installed on-site and downtime in the area of construction are both minimalized.
 Our clients can get back to work much faster than would be possible with conventional construction methods and materials.